terrydievendorf/sea-c16-javascript/livingston/README.md

-Livingston Martin Readme Demo File
+Livingston Martin ReadMe
+I'm a 23 years old, have a biology degree from Whitman college.
+I'm learing JavaScript.